xeolabs/xeolabs.github.com/_posts/2017-05-30-xeogl-annotations.md

 <br><br>
 The main points in this introduction were:

-* The [Annotation](http://xeogl.org/docs/classes/Annotation.html) component class provides the means to pin labels on [Entities](http://xeogl.org/docs/classes/Entity.html) that have triangle mesh
+* The [Annotation](http://xeogl.org/docs/classes/Annotation.html) component class provides the means to pin labels on [Entities](http://xeogl.org/docs/classes/Mesh.html) that have triangle mesh
 [Geometries](http://xeogl.org/docs/classes/Geometry.html).
-* Since an annotation is pinned to a barycentric location with a its triangle, it can  dynamically recalculate its Cartesian coordinates from the triangle vertices whenever the Entity is transformed or the Geometry is edited.
+* Since an annotation is pinned to a barycentric location with a its triangle, it can  dynamically recalculate its Cartesian coordinates from the triangle vertices whenever the Mesh is transformed or the Geometry is edited.
 * An annotation can be configured with a camera vantage point from which to view it.
 This is useful for focusing the camera on the annotation, as part of a presentation.